paigeweber13/fine-hardware-visualization/README.md

       - still did all operations
       - reported 56.8 GFlop/s, which is about 1/4 our 4-core measurement and
         1/2 our 2-core measurement
+  - play with thread migration
+    - use pthread_setaffinity_np to migrate threads
+      - pthread_setaffinity_np is unnecessary because likwid_pinThread does the
+        same much more easily
+    - note: IDs reported by omp_get_thread_num do not change when cores are migrated!
+I assume this is because the IDs are unique to OpenMP threads, not physical cores
+    - SCHED_GETCPU(3) will tell you what core is being used
+    - swap odd and even cores
+      - only even-numbered omp threads were allowed to do work, but odd cores also reported data.
+This indicates that likwid checks on a hardware core level and not by omp thread.
+      - core 2 didn't have work?
+I suppose that's because of hyperthreading: maybe hardware thread 0 will run work for hardware thread 1 because they're on the same physical core?
-  - start with pinning 1 omp thread to each physical thread and then partway through execution shift all omp threads to one physical thread (use pthread_setaffinity_np to migrate threads)
+    - start with pinning 1 omp thread to each physical thread and then partway through execution shift all omp threads to one physical thread
  - Spend a little bit of time finding out how to avoid using sudo.
 This is a LOWER priority
 	 - IF I BUILD LIKWID FROM SOURCE, I CAN USE IT WITHOUT SUDO?????
 WTF???